A diffusive origin for the cosmic-ray spectral hardening reveals signatures of a nearbysource in the leptons and protons data: Towards a consistent picture of electron, proton and anisotropy data

-In Figure \ref{fig:CR_dipole_anisotropy}, we show that the hypothesis of one nearby old remnant originating the CR populations responsible for both the leptonic and the hadronic features is compatible with the current anisotropy data.
-As described in Appendix \ref{app:dipole_anisotropy}, the dipole anisotropy can be computed as the sum of two components: \begin{enumerate*}[label=(\roman*)] \item the single-source contribution, that assumes directional observations; \item the averaged anisotropy of the large-scale background. \end{enumerate*}
+Motivated by these considerations, in Figure \ref{fig:CR_dipole_anisotropy} we show that the hypothesis of one nearby old remnant originating the CR populations, responsible for both the leptonic and the hadronic features, is compatible with the current anisotropy data.